tjworks/tapdata-docs-en/docs/pipeline-tutorial/mysql-to-clickhouse.md

 - **Data compression**: Reduces storage needs with inbuilt compression algorithms.
 - **User-friendly ecosystem**: Supports SQL queries, easing integration with other tools and systems.

-Recognizing the demand for data migration, Tapdata Cloud introduced ClickHouse as a syncing target, facilitating data transitions and real-time data warehousing.
+Recognizing the demand for data migration, Tapdata introduced ClickHouse as a syncing target, facilitating data transitions and real-time data warehousing.

 ## Prerequisites